argonautproject/data-query/pages/_includes/argo-careplan-intro.md

 The following are example usage scenarios for the Argonaut CarePlan profile:

--   Query for a careplan for a Patient
+-   Record or query for a careplan for a Patient

 ##### Mandatory Data Elements and Terminology